 What Is Big Data?

 An exact definition of big data is difficult to nail down because projects, vendors, practitioners, and business professionals use it quite differently.
-With that in mind, generally speaking, big data is:
+With that in mind, generally speaking, that is:

 - large datasets

 - the category of computing strategies and technologies that are used to handle large datasets

 In this context, a large dataset means a dataset too large to reasonably process or store with traditional tooling or on a single computer.
 This means that the common scale of big datasets is constantly shifting and may vary significantly from organization to organization.

 The basic requirements for working with big data are the same as the requirements for working with datasets of any size.
 However, the massive scale, the speed of ingesting and processing, and the characteristics of the data that must be dealt with at each stage of the process present significant new challenges when designing solutions.
 The goal of most that systems is to surface insights and connections from large volumes of heterogeneous that would not be possible using conventional methods.

 In 2001, Gartner’s Doug Laney first presented what became known as the “three Vs of big data” to describe some of the characteristics that make different from other data processing:

 Volume: Organizations collect data from a variety of sources, including business transactions, smart (IoT) devices, industrial equipment, videos, social media and more.
 In the past, storing it would have been a problem — but cheaper storage on platforms like data lakes and Hadoop have eased the burden.

 Velocity: With the growth in the Internet of Things, data streams into businesses at an unprecedent speed and must be handle in a timely manner.
 RFID tags, sensors, and smart meters are driving the need to deal with these torrents of data in near-real-time.